Quick Facts | Answer |

 When Can’t a Landlord Raise Rent in Nevada?

-Nevada law also prevents landlords from increasing rent in retaliation.
-The law does not specify what time period between a tenant action and rent increase qualifies as retaliation, so landlords should act in good faith when increasing rent.
-However, rent increases are not considered retaliatory if they apply evenly to all tenants.
+Nevada state law does not specify a period between a tenant action and a rent increase that qualifies as retaliation, so landlords should act in good faith when increasing rent.
+However, rent increases are not considered retaliatory if they apply evenly to all tenants .

 How Often Can Rent Be Increased in Nevada?